 However, there is a downside to pursuing a home-equity-based approach to an auto loan.
 Someone who is borrowing for an auto loan should know that in the case of securing the loan with home equity, the property will be the first asset on the firing line in the case of nonpayment.
 Without this in mind, a borrower can fall prey to replacing the simple repossession of the vehicle with a liability involving their primary investment: the home.

+- High-interest loans become more affordable.
+If you own a small business, and frequently use your vehicle in the operation of that business, then you can deduct almost all types of expenses for driving and maintaining your car or truck.
+This includes interest on the car loan.
 If you don't have perfect credit history, you may be paying a very high interest rate on the loan you used to purchase the vehicle.
 Therefore, interest payments on high rate car loans can add up to thousands of dollars.
 Being able to deduct the interest on your federal income tax return can significantly reduce the cost of borrowing money to purchase a vehicle.

-You owe less to Uncle Sam.
+- You owe less to Uncle Sam.
 Deducting car loan interest payments on your taxes not only effectively reduces the cost of borrowing money for the vehicle, it also can help reduce the amount of the check you need to send into the Internal Revenue Service.
 So, if you own a business, deducting those interest charges can help you keep needed capital in your bank account to run your business.

-You may not really be eligible.
+- You may not really be eligible.
 If you intend to deduct interest payments on a car loan on your tax return, you need to make sure you're really eligible to do so.
 In most cases, you need to own a bona fide business to deduct car loan interest payments as deductible expenses.
 So, if you are a subcontractor, or work for yourself without a proper business license, you may not be able to legally claim the deductions at all.

-Could make you a target for an audit.
+- You could be audited.
 Taxpayers that claim interest payments for car loans as a deduction on their income taxes are frequently targeted as candidates for an audit.
 If you are selected for an audit, you will have to provide proof of not only the validity of any deductions made, but prove you are eligible to claim the deductions to begin with.

-Could result in fines and penalties.
+- You could face fines and penalties.
 If the IRS ever determines you are not eligible to claim car loan interest as a deduction on your income tax return, you will probably be penalized quite severely.
 In fact, you may have to pay hefty fines and penalties that could double, or even triple the amount of tax you would otherwise have been required to pay.
 In severe cases, you may face imprisonment for tax evasion.